- As low as $183/Night

 - Private vacation home

 Located in Charleston, savor what this 2-bedroom home has to offer.
-This impressive property features 1 queen bed and 1 futon, ideal for a modest group of guests.
+This exceptional property features 1 queen bed and 1 futon, ideal for a modest group of guests.
 With amenities like a washing machine, WiFi, and AC, your stay will be comfortable and convenient.
-The pretty interior and handsome decor create a cozy ambiance for you to relax and relax.
+The handsome interior and elegant decor create a cozy ambiance for you to relax and relax.
 We think our place will help you experience everything Charleston has to offer.

 About the Area